vu2872001/vu2872001/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" height="25px">, hope u have a beautiful day 🌤️, you can call me Memo or Nemo.
 - 🔭 I’m currently a college student, studying at [HCMUTE](https://hcmute.edu.vn) in VietNam
 - ✨ My major is Software Developer
-- 🌱 I’m currently learning to become a Frontend Developer and maybe Fullstack Developer in the future
+- 🌱 I’m currently studying to become a Frontend Developer and maybe Fullstack Developer in the future
 - 📫 How to reach me: hngvu287@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I'm an Extrovert, which means i love to communicate with others.
 My hobby are just laying down eating snacks, watching TV and in my opinion nothing is better than a well-sleep after a hard-day.